-A good book can mean the difference between insanity and relaxation on long bus rides and flights.
+A good book or some distraction can mean the difference between insanity and relaxation on long bus rides and flights.
 Whether on the beach, lounging in the hostel on a rainy day, or riding between sites, a book is a traveler's companion.
 Unfortunately -- as all traveler's know -- carrying too many books is akin to dragging around a backpack full of bricks.

 Compare prices for ebook readers.

 No one wants to think about getting sick while on a dream trip; however, between adventures, biting insects, and perhaps too much fun at the Full Moon Party, every traveler has to dig into their first aid kit at one point or another.

 The pre-packed first aid kits are a nice start, however, they are not always complete with everything that a traveler needs.
 Use this first aid kit packing list to customize a nice kit for the traveler you care about.

 5. Point It Books

 The Point It book by Dieter Graf has been a useful travel tool for decades.
 This small, thin book contains thousands of images of everything from food to tools to medicines.
 If a traveler finds themselves having difficulty communicating something they need in a remote area, they can simply point to the colorful picture.

 Point It books are fun to flip through, come in handy for impromptu English lessons with locals, and may save endless frustration on trips in remote places.